laoo/PGMBuilder/README.md

 ### The header of .igspgm file

 Strings are padded with `'\0'`.
-If offset and/or size are 0 then the ROM/data are absent
+If offset and/or size are 0 then the ROM/data are absent.

+Numbers are little endian.

 ```
-static constexpr uint16_t IGSPGM_VERSION = 0x0001;
+static constexpr uint16_t IGSPGM_VERSION = 0x0010;

 struct Entry
 {